tishaanderson/E-mindYa-Bizzz-Solutions/README.md

 * `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
 Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.

-> **Hint:** Make sure you set up foreign key relationships that match the column we created in the respective models.
+> **Hint:** Make sure you set up foreign key relationships that match the column created in the respective models.

-#### Fill Out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.

 #### Seed the Database